 These are goshugi envelopes!
 They are special ones for a wedding.

-You can buy this envelope in a stationary shop, a variety store or a convenience store.
-It’s very convenience to be sold in a convenience store.
-When I had no time to buy it in a stationary shop or a variety store, and when I forgot bringing goshugi that day (it’s an accident!), a convenience store helped me!
+You can buy this envelope in a stationery shop, a variety store or a convenience store.
+It’s very convenient to be sold in a convenience store.
+When I had no time to buy it in a stationery shop or a variety store, and when I forgot to bring goshugi that day (it’s an accident!), a convenience store helped me!